 Most of us have observed fasting at some point in our lives.
-Most people fast to achieve physical and mental benefits or for religious purposes.
+Most people fast for health benefits or for religious purposes.
 But, it has spiritual benefits that most people are not aware of.
 Fasting overall means vow, determination, and devotion.
+A perfect way to start a spiritual life!

 What is Fasting?